mbakuthedev/demoEcommerce/README.md

 # demoEcommerce
-A demo e-commerce website in Javascript
+A demo learning website in Javascript